Speedy37/UDKImportPlugin/README.md

 UDKImportPlugin is a module for the Unreal Engine 4 editor providing a  tool for migrating maps for the Unreal Developement Kit (UDK).
 This module has been made for the [Stargate Network](http://www.stargate-network.net/) and Stargate No Limits teams to help them migrates their contents to the Unreal Engine 4.

-If an EpicGame dev show this :
+If an EpicGame dev reads this :
 > Why the batchexport PackageName StaticMesh FBX command produce empty files ?

 It supports migrating :